UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

            >>>

-.. admonition:: HPC2N: Load modules for Python, numpy (in SciPy-bundle), activate the environment
+.. admonition:: HPC2N: Load modules for Python, numpy (in SciPy-bundle), activate the environment "Example2".
     :class: dropdown

         .. code-block:: sh

-           b-an01 [/proj/nobackup/support-hpc2n/bbrydsoe]$ module load GCC/10.3.0 OpenMPI/4.1.1 Python/3.9.5 SciPy-bundle/2021.05
+           b-an01 [/proj/nobackup/hpc2n2023-110/bbrydsoe/python]$ module load GCC/11.3.0 OpenMPI/4.1.4 Python/3.10.4 SciPy-bundle/2022.05
-           b-an01 [/proj/nobackup/support-hpc2n/bbrydsoe]$ source vpyenv/bin/activate
+           b-an01 [/proj/nobackup/hpc2n2023-110/bbrydsoe/python]$ source Example2/bin/activate
-           (vpyenv) b-an01 [/proj/nobackup/support-hpc2n/bbrydsoe]$ python
+           (Example2) b-an01 [/proj/nobackup/hpc2n2023-110/bbrydsoe/python]$ python
-           Python 3.9.5 (default, Jun  3 2021, 02:53:39)
-           [GCC 10.3.0] on linux
+           Python 3.10.4 (main, Sep 21 2022, 11:17:23) [GCC 11.3.0] on linux
            Type "help", "copyright", "credits" or "license" for more information.
            >>> import spacy
            >>>

+        Try and do the same for "Example3" and seaborn.
+Remember to deactivate virtualenv "Example2" first, and then load the extra matplotlib/3.5.2 before activating "Example3" and trying to import seaborn to Python.

-- To use self-installed Python packages in a batch script, you also need to load the above mentioned modules and activate the environment.
+- To use self-installed Python packages in a batch script, you always also need to load the above mentioned modules and activate the environment.
 An example of this will follow later in the course.

 - To see which Python packages you, yourself, have installed, you can use ``pip list --user`` while the environment you have installed the packages in are active.